 Santa Claus Village also offers modern and unique accommodation including aurora igloos, much within walking distance of the main square, as well as restaurants, luxury shopping, locally-sourced souvenirs and more.

 Santa Claus Village checklist:

-- Meet Santa Claus
+- Meet Santa Claus (of course)

 - Cross the Arctic Circle

 - Get the Santa Claus Main Post Office stamp